-system.
-In full analogy, a deuterated d_5 -2- 13 C- 15 N-glycine ethylester with a protonated CH2- and a NH3+-group (see Fig. 7A) was used as a multi-spin model system.
-Hahn-Echo sequences with FSLG-based decoupling during the echo time were recorded and the T_2 '-times were extracted.
+Experimental quantification of the relative size of the second- and third-order terms was implemented by designing and synthesizing glycine derivatives that contain an isolated two-spin system as well as a multi-spin system.
+A deuterated d8-2-13C-15N-glycine ethyl ester (see Fig. 7a) with a protonated CH2 group was synthesized to represent an isolated 1H-1H spin system.
+In full analogy, a deuterated d5-2-13C-15N-glycine ethyl ester with protonated CH2 and NH3+ groups (see Fig. 7a) was used as a multi-spin model system.
+Hahn-echo sequences with FSLG-based decoupling during the echo time were recorded and the T'2 times were extracted.
 The oscillations in the decay curves have been observed before and could, according to the literature, be removed by a double-echo sequence (Paruzzo et al., 2018).